-Also known as a visitor’s visa, the B visa allows a person to enter the US temporarily for business, (B-1), or for pleasure or medical consultation/treatment, (B-2).
-It is similar to the visa waiver program, though application to the U.S. embassy of the applicant’s residence and interview are required.
-Irish and UK nationals are generally eligible for 10 year multiple entry visas though this may vary from case to case.
-Entry is usually granted on B-1 visa for up to 6 months though lengthy periods of time spent in the U.S. without an appropriate work visa will heighten scrutiny by Customs and Border Protection.
-Case law is conflicting regarding what’s permissible for business visitors but the following activities have been found to be permissible: meetings and consultations, negotiations, litigation, conferences and trade shows, independent research, and taking the necessary steps to facilitate investment in the U.S. leading to an E-2 (investor) visa.
-See our Booklet for more details here.
+The B visa allows a person to enter the US temporarily for business, (B-1), or for pleasure or medical consultation/treatment, (B-2).
+It is similar to the visa waiver program in terms of eligibility and permissible activities but application at a U.S. embassy and interview are required.
+Irish and UK nationals are generally eligible for 10-year multiple entry visas in straightforward cases.
+Entry on B visa is usually for 6 months though lengthy periods of time spent in the U.S. without an appropriate work visa will heighten scrutiny by Customs and Border Protection.
+Clearly permissible business activities for visa waiver/B visitors include attending meetings, conferences and trade shows, engaging in negotiations, litigation, independent research, and taking the necessary steps to facilitate investment in the U.S. leading to an E-2 (investor) visa.
+Generally, work is not permissible though what constitutes ‘work’ is not always clear as case law in this area is conflicting.
+See our e-Guide for more details here.

 If you are interested in applying for a B visa, or for more information, please contact us here.